 117. Annabelle Comes Home

-The latest horror chapter will satisfy hardcore fan types with a well executed chapter, but tends to not offer jump scares outside of the conventional.
+The latest horror chapter will satisfy hardcore fan types with a well-executed chapter but not offer jump scares outside of the conventional.

 116. The Current War